magdesign/ofxPiMapper_PVJexh/README.md

  <p/>
  <p/>

-## Development in this fork is generously supported by:
+## Development of this fork is generously supported by:

 [SEHNERV.org](https://sehnerv.org) - Verein zur Förderung von Medienkunst

 The shortcuts are changed to fit PocketVJ Exhibition Control Panel (had to do this because there where some special characters which could not be sent remotely).<p/>